NordicSemiconductor/npmx/PORTING.md

 }
 ```

-See the example implementations of the I2C `read` and `write` functions using nRF5 SDK as follows:
+See the example implementations of the TWI `read` and `write` functions using nRF5 SDK as follows:

 ```
 #include <nrfx_twim.h>
 #include "nrf_atomic.h"